-These icons are shown in clinical viewing mode.
+\These icons are shown in clinical viewing mode.

-Tool Action = Go to the Open Image window where you can browse for a local eSlide to open for viewing.
-Close the eSlide that is currently being viewed in ImageScope.
+Tool Action 2 Go to the Open Image window where you can browse for a local eSlide to open for viewing. ڪ Close the eSlide that is currently open.
 Export images of a specified area on the eSlide.
 You can export the raw eSlide image, the eSlide with annotations, and the mark-up image.
-See "Exporting Images" on page 74.
+See "Exporting Images" on page 75.